Alimony Attorney in Miami, Florida

 Permanent Periodic Alimony

 This is usually the most feared form of alimony for a paying spouse and the most desired form of alimony for a receiving spouse.
 Generally, permanent periodic alimony is awarded in long-term marriages (over 17 years in duration).
-Some of the aspects of this type of alimony are: that payments continue until the death of either party, the remarriage of the receiving spouse or upon a court order demanding modification or termination of support.
-It is generally tax deductible to the paying spouse which in turn becomes taxable income for the receiving spouse.
+Some of the aspects of this type of alimony are: that payments continue until the death of either party, the remarriage of the receiving spouse, or upon a court order demanding modification or termination of support.

 The type of alimony that is best suited for you is something that’s decided by balancing one party’s needs against the other party’s financial abilities.
 Many times the support is agreed upon by the parties and included in an agreement that the parties sign before finalizing the divorce.